 What does Sami talk about in his school videos?

-Sami's videos are grouped by grade level (Primary and Secondary), and content is tailored to each age group.
-The videos support school physical education programs and growth mindset, and include several aspects of social-emotional learning and support trauma recovery as well.
+Sami's videos are created in two versions (PreK-3 and 4-6), and content is tailored to each age group.
+The videos support social emotional learning and growth mindset.
 The videos introduce students to the Sami’s Circuit of Powers.
 Each "power" is a tool that students (and Sami!) use to: overcome obstacles; identify, understand and manage emotions; relate to and show respect for others; and practice mindfulness.
 Each video contains exercise and cooldown segments.

 Why combine movement with learning ?